2i2c-org/team-compass/projects/managed-hubs/support.md

    this request into our team's work planning process.
 We'll send an update when we've got a plan for completing this request.
    ```
-6. **Who: Engineering Manager (currently assigning reactive work) or someone delegated by Engineering Manager if he is not available.**
+7. `Who: Engineering Manager (currently assigning reactive work) or someone delegated by Engineering Manager if he is not available`

    **Prioritize the request**.
 Any non-`critical` issue should wait to be included in our sprints (on Wednesdays, every other week) to be worked out as part of the "planned" reactive work.
 Follow the [how to prioritize Change and Guidance Requests guide](support:prioritize-requests) to decide how we should prioritize this request relative to the other work we need to do.
 We should be fully transparent about the support queue to our Community Representatives if they ping us for updates.

    If there is any `critical` issue, we could assign people on the fly (during the sprint) to resolve them, but we should minimize that behavior (it should be exceptional cases).
-7. **Who: Support steward**
+9. **Who: Support steward**

    **Resolve the request**.
 When some engineer is assigned to a support-related GH issue in the context of a sprint, we move ahead with the investigation/resolution for one (1) sprint.
 If we failed to find a fix during that time, we communicate back that state in the Freshdesk ticket and resolve it.

    Exceptional tickets might need more than one sprint, we might approve that exception on a case-by-case basis.
-8. **Who: Support steward**
+11. **Who: Support steward**

    **Confirm resolution**.
 Once we have resolved a support request, send a message to the Community Representative to confirm that we believe it is resolved.
 In FreshDesk, mark the incident as {guilabel}`Resolved`.
-9. **Who: Support steward**
+11. **Who: Support steward**

    **Close the request**.
 If the Community Representative confirms that their request has been fulfilled, or if we have not gotten a response after 48 working hours, consider this request closed.
 In FreshDesk, mark the incident as {guilabel}`Closed`.